gabrielantonyxaviour/animoca.trade/docs/TECHNICAL_ARCHITECTURE.md

 ├── Fee collection (0.25% to LPs, 0.05% to protocol)
 └── Pool discovery and management

-PassiveTokenGenerator
-├── Validates credential status via AIR
-├── Calculates emission based on time held + credential type ├── Mints tokens directly to credential holders
-└── Rate limiting and anti-gaming measures
+VerificationFeeCollector
+├── Collects USDC fees from credential verification activities ├── Distributes fees to token holders proportionally ├── Integrates with credential minting and verification systems └── Batch processing and gas optimization

 ReputationOracle
 ├── Stores historical price data from all pools